saulshanabrook/pypi-dockerhub/README.md

 That is now possible.

+## Cavaets

+* All packages are installed on top of the `python:3` image.
+* No system dependencies are installed.

 ## Structure

 ### Github

-The  `saulshanabrook/pypi-dockerhub_` is built through automated builds on Docker Hub.
+The  `saulshanabrook/pypi-dockerHub_` is built through automated builds on Docker Hub.

-Each subdirectory of the `saulshanabrook/pypi-dockerhub_` corresponds to a package name on pypi.
+Each subdirectory of the `saulshanabrook/pypi-dockerHub_` corresponds to a package name on pypi.
 Inside of each is just a Dockerfile that `pip` installs that package.
 All Dockerfiles extend from python 3.